BrianStatesThat/BrianStatesThat/README.md

 # Hey there!
 I'm Mandilake Brian Speelman

-## Software Engineer | Aspiring Full-Stack Developer
+## Software Engineer

-I am a passionate front-end developer with growing expertise in Next.js, React, and JavaScript.
+I am a developer with growing expertise in Next.js, React, and JavaScript, Python, Django REST fremework, C++, Qt.
 With a strong background in IT support, cybersecurity, and system administration, I specialize in building scalable, user-friendly web applications and integrating AI-driven solutions.

 ### What I'm Working On:
 - Open-source employment platform for South Africa's labor force